 For a lot of real estate investment properties, there is actually a negative cash flow.
 You can calculate it.
 If your monthly mortgage payment is $3500, but you rent out the place for only $2800, as the landlord, you’re losing money.
 Every month the tenant lives there, you’re losing money.
 You could raise the rent, but you may also lose the renter, who may not want to pay more.

-What you’re counting on is the appreciation of the property over time so you get your investment back when you sell it.
+What you’re counting on is the appreciation of the property over time so by investing in real estate you would get your investment back when you sell it.

 As a tenant in Vancouver, you save a few dollars.
 You don’t have to make a down payment, so you can rent a place that’s not so nice but saves you money.
 You can use that money towards something else, maybe starting a business, or developing a side hustle so that you can afford to buy in the future.